 The field survey and background research provided the basis for the evaluation conducted for each inventoried property.
 The historic contexts prepared for the survey area, which included analysis of development patterns and building types and styles, informed each evaluation.
 Each property was described according to current appearance and determination of level of historic integrity.
 Few historic photographs were available.
 The standard sources consulted for each property included historic atlas maps (1886, 1887, 1908, 1916, 1928, 1959 and Sanborn Fire Insurance Maps (1903, 1925).
-In some cases, the Sanborn maps (1903, 1926) allowed identification of significant changes to the building outline.
-The building permit records on file at the Ramsey County Historical Society, provided to the project by the City of Saint Paul, allowed identification of owners, contractors, and architects.
-Some properties did not have building permit index cards or permits on file, however, and Ramsey County Assessor information was used.
+In some cases, the Sanborn maps allowed identification of changes to the building outline.
+The building permit records on file at the Ramsey County Historical Society and provided to the project by the City of Saint Paul allowed identification of owners, contractors, and architects.
+Some properties did not have building permits on file.
 City directories, census records, and historic newspapers provided additional information.
 The compiled information was entered into the project database.